-Buying a new house is the biggest purchase you will probably ever make.
+Being a First Time Buyer in Leicester is the biggest purchase you will probably ever make.
 Don’t rush into buying a house, you need to be sure it ticks all the boxes of what you are looking for and need.
 Also, be sure to ask a few insightful questions to find out more.

 When buying a brand new house there tends to be a higher demand, you may need to act quickly to ensure that you secure the plot.

-If there is no chain, you would likely be able to move quickly, if you also are not in a chain or a first-time buyer you will also be a desirable buyer to the seller as the sale could be completed quickly.
+If there is no chain, you would likely be able to move quickly, if you also are not in a chain or a first-time buyer in Leicester you will also be a desirable buyer to the seller as the sale could be completed quickly.
 This can provide you with an advantage, be sure to use this during your ‘negotiations’

-It’s wise to check just to clarify, are things like cookers, fridges and carpets, for example, could be included in the sale (or offered at an additional price).
-Make sure you clarify as you may be left with unwanted items that you then need to remove and dispose of.
+It’s wise to check just to clarify, are things like cookers, fridges, and carpets, for example, could be included in the sale (or offered at an additional price).
+Make sure you clear as you may be left with unwanted items that you then need to remove and dispose of.

 It can be best to try and find out a little about your new neighbours, (we have all heard stories about ‘neighbours’) so try to gain some insight into your new neighbours.
 On new building developments, this may be a little more difficult.

-What sort of amenities are nearby, Gyms, restaurants, bars, community hall, local transport link?
+What sort of amenities are nearby, Gyms, restaurants, bars, community hall, local transport links?
 What are the schools like, important if you have or plan to have a family?

-It all depends on what your personal lifestyle is like / will be in future.
+It all depends on what your personal lifestyle is like / will be in the future.
 Although your solicitor will carry out conveyancing searches, you’ll still have to pay for the service.
 It pays to find out about the local area and what is relevant to you.

 Running a home has associated costs.
 Heating, lighting, council tax, water (newer homes tend to have a water meter).
 These days people tend to be more aware of home running costs and will usually have some insight or ask about the running costs of the home.